 Too Much Sugar?
 Tips to Survive the Holiday Treats

-go to site Is there such a thing as too much sugar?
+Is there such a thing as too much sugar?
 I imagine moms of young ones would shout “Yes!”

 We’re entering the food season…Halloween, then Thanksgiving, and finally Christmas.
 And there’s certainly memories to be made trick or treating with the little ones or gathering around the Thanksgiving table or sitting by the fire with a cup of hot chocolate.